Professor, Department of Psychology

 Ph.D., Developmental Psychology, University of North Carolina, Chapel Hill: Dissertation: The learning of kindness

 Kaye Cook has been a member of the psychology department at Gordon College since 1978.
-She has long-term research interests in developmental transitions, gender issues, qualitative research, and moral and faith development.
-As a licensed clinician, she specializes in the developmental issues of women and, more recently, of immigrants seeking asylum or with American-born children.
+She has long-term research interests in culture, values in context, gender issues, qualitative research, and moral and faith development.
+As a licensed clinician and writer, she specializes in the developmental issues of women, of immigrants seeking asylum, and of emerging adults.

 Ken Olsen Science Center 346